-Most of the xv6 code for manipulating address spaces and page tables resides in vm.c (kernel/vm.c:1).
+Most of the xv6 code for manipulating address spaces and page tables resides in vm.c (ker-nel/vm.c:1).
 The central data structure is pagetable_t, which is really a pointer to a RISC-V root page-table page; a pagetable_t may be either the kernel page table, or one of the perprocess page tables.
 The central functions are walk, which finds the PTE for a virtual address, and mappages, which installs PTEs for new mappings.
 Functions starting with kvm manipulate the kernel page table; functions starting with uvm manipulate a user page table; other functions are used for both. copyout and copyin copy data to and from user virtual addresses provided as system call arguments; they are in vm.c because they need to explicitly translate those addresses in order to find the corresponding physical memory.

-Early in the boot sequence, main calls kwminit (kernel/vm.c:22) to create the kernel's page table.
+Early in the boot sequence, main calls kvminit (kernel/vm.c:54) to create the kernel's page table using kvmmake (kernel/vm.c:20).
 This call occurs before xv6 has enabled paging on the RISC-V, so addresses refer directly to physical memory.
-Kwminit first allocates a page of physical memory to hold the root page-table page.
-Then it calls kwmmap to install the translations that the kernel needs.
+Kvmmake first allocates a page of physical memory to hold the root page-table page.
+Then it calls kvmmap to install the translations that the kernel needs.
 The translations include the kernel's instructions and data, physical memory up to PHYSTOP, and memory ranges which are actually devices.
+Proc_mapstacks (kernel/proc.c:33) allocates a kernel stack for each process.
+It calls kvmmap to map each stack at the virtual address generated by KSTACK, which leaves room for the invalid stack-guard pages.

-kvmmap (kernel/vm.c:118) calls mappages (kernel/vm.c:149), which installs mappings into a page table for a range of virtual addresses to a corresponding range of physical addresses.
+kvmmap (kernel/vm.c:127) calls mappages (kernel/vm.c:138), which installs mappings into a page table for a range of virtual addresses to a corresponding range of physical addresses.
 It does this separately for each virtual address in the range, at page intervals.
 For each virtual address to be mapped, mappages calls walk to find the address of the PTE for that address.
-It then initializes the PTE to hold the relevant physical page number, the desired permissions (PTE_W, PTE_X, and/or PTE_R), and PTE_V to mark the PTE as valid (kernel/vm.c:161).
+It then initializes the PTE to hold the relevant physical page number, the desired permissions (PTE_W, PTE_X, and/or PTE_R), and PTE_V to mark the PTE as valid (kernel/vm.c:153).

-walk (kernel/vm.c:72) mimics the RISC-V paging hardware as it looks up the PTE for a virtual address (see Figure 3.2). walk descends the 3-level page table 9 bits at the time.
-It uses each level's 9 bits of virtual address to find the PTE of either the next-level page table or the final page main calls kvminithart (kernel/vm.c:53) to install the kernel page table.
-It writes the physical address of the root page-table page into the register satp.
-After this the CPU will translate addresses using the kernel page table.
-Since the kernel uses an identity mapping, the now virtual address of the next instruction will map to the right physical memory address.
+walk (kernel/vm.c:81) mimics the RISC-V paging hardware as it looks up the PTE for a virtual address (see Figure 3.2). walk descends the 3-level page table 9 bits at the time.
+It uses each level's 9 bits of virtual address to find the PTE of either the next-level page table or the final page (kernel/vm.c:87).

-(kernel/vm.c:78).
 If the PTE isn't valid, then the required page hasn't yet been allocated; if the alloc argument is set, walk allocates a new page-table page and puts its physical address in the PTE.
-It returns the address of the PTE in the lowest layer in the tree (kernel/vm.c:88).
+It returns the address of the PTE in the lowest layer in the tree (kernel/vm.c:97).

 The above code depends on physical memory being direct-mapped into the kernel virtual address space.
-For example, as walk descends levels of the page table, it pulls the (physical) address of the next-level-down page table from a PTE (kernel/vm.c:80), and then uses that address as a virtual address to fetch the PTE at the next level down (kernel/vm.c:78).
+For example, as walk descends levels of the page table, it pulls the (physical) address of the next-level-down page table from a PTE (kernel/vm.c:89), and then uses that address as a virtual address to fetch the PTE at the next level down (kernel/vm.c:87).